-Expression of interest (power concentration)
+Expression of interest (extreme power concentration)

 Applications close on 1st February 2026